Kings Island: Paramount's Kings Island (1992–2006)

 In 1997, a year after leaving Deerfield Township, the city of Mason annexed most of Kings Island.
 A temporary measure allowed for some land to remain in Deerfield in an attempt to appease park officials and reduce the impact on the township.
 The rest would be annexed in 1999.
 In 2005, Viacom split into two companies, Viacom and CBS Corporation, with CBS inheriting Paramount Parks.
 CBS made the decision to sell its theme park division in January 2006.
 CBS CEO Leslie Moonves stated that despite the health and profitability of Paramount Parks, the business was "one that just doesn't fit our core strategy".

-In 2000 Paramount revealed that they would build a giant record-breaking, 218-foot, looping roller coaster by the name Son of Beast.
-Son of Beast was built by RCCA (Roller Coaster Corporation of America) who was under qualified to build such a large roller coaster.
-Halfway through the Son of Beast project, RCCA was fired and Paramount finished the coaster themselves.
-This led to many problems with the structure and many incidents which eventually led to the coaster being closed in the Cedar Fair era in 2009.
-The plot of land was replaced with the Son of Beast ghost themed coaster, Banshee.